Choosing a Blog niche is one of the most complex decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

 I can speak from experience because I have an Instagram Account that specifically caters to people who love hair.

 I only produce hair comics.

-By constantly posting content that’s in one niche, you become an expert.
-I focused on only hair comics on my Instagram and I was able to cross 180K followers in 6 months!
+By constantly posting content in one niche, you become an expert.
+I focused on only hair comics on my Instagram, and I could cross 180K followers in 6 months!

-This means that if anyone is looking for hair related comedy, they will directly hop on over to my Page.
+This means that if anyone were looking for hair-related comedy, they would directly hop on over to my page.

-And if they ever see anything related to hair comedy, they will think of me.
+And if they ever saw anything related to hair comedy, they would think of me.